 2. ECHO Timber for Milling Slabs

-Finally and most importantly, the Echo Timber Wolf comes with a unique 2-stroke engine which was specially designed for going through any kind of wood with relative ease.
+Finally, the Echo Timber Wolf comes with a unique 2-stroke engine specially designed to go through any wood with relative ease.
 All of these added features make it a must-buy for all your milling needs.